tchorzewski1991/ruby-scripts/README.md

 # ruby-scripts
-The main point of this repo is to practise different techniques of programming in ruby language.
+The main point of this repo is to practise different techniques and attempts of programming in ruby language.
+Before I had been started I took into account that not every piece of code refers to best possible solution.
+Please, feel welcome to open issues and comment on that :)

+I decide to focus on algorithms implementation itself, rather than using built-in ruby features.
+I suppose, any single problem 'implementation' on this repo could be easily (or not) replaced with some other, more common and suitable solution to ruby language.
+Someone may wonder, why am I doing such a thing?
+Well, it is not so hard to find almost complete solution within documentation.

 **Algorithms** section covers a lot of text-processing related transformations.
 These are cruciual basics for everyone who wants to understand Natural Language Processing engines.

-**Performance**' section is nothing more than 'cheatsheet' for understanding ruby better.
+**Performance** section is nothing more than 'cheatsheet' for understanding ruby better.
 Have you ever wonder if is it possible to code something in a more performant and maintainable way?
 Yes, me too.

-I decide to focus on algorithms implementation itself, rather than using built-in ruby features.
-Someone may wonder, why am I doing such a thing?
-Well, I suppose It is not so hard to find almost complete solution within documentation.

 ### Algorithms
 - Bubble sort